-The potential creation and development of a recreational waterfront park, spanning from Battery Place to 59th Street, has been undertaken by the Hudson River Park Conservancy (HRPC), a subsidiary of the New York State Urban Development Corporation (NYSUDC).
-The planning and engineering process of the proposed development, to include 60 acres of parkland, 330 acres of water, four and a half miles of esplanade, and 13 recreational piers, has necessitated preparing an Environmental Impact Statement (EIS) the identification of potentially sensitive including archaeological and historical resources within the project site (Figures 1, 2).
+The potential creation and development of a recreational waterfront park, spanning from Battery Place to 59th Street, has been undertaken by the Hudson River Park Conservancy (HRPC), a subsidiary of the New York State Urban Development Corporation The planning and engineering process of the proposed (NYSUDC). development, to include 60 acres of parkland, 330 acres of water, four and a half miles of esplanade, and 13 recreational piers, has necessitated preparing an Environmental Impact Statement (EIS) including the identification of potentially sensitive archaeological and historical resources within the project site (Figures 1, 2).
 This cultural resource assessment is designed to determine what, if any, potential archaeological resources have been deposited within the project site, and to identify the effects of prior demolition, excavation, or a change in historic context to any such resources.
 This report includes an identification of probable archaeological sites, a discussion of research potential, a preliminary assessment of integrity for those sites with research potential, and a final inventory of sites which may be potentially significant based on criteria for nomination to the National Register of Historic Places.
 A discussion of project impacts and recommendations can only be put forth after a final construction plan is designated.

-The proposed Hudson River Park project site spans from Battery Place north to West 59th Street and includes all land west of the course of Route 9A, west to the United States Pierhead Line (Figure 1).
-Because the project site extends into the Hudson River, piers, docks, wharves, bulkheads, and all other features extending into the water are included in this study.
-This report is concerned with the section between West 24th and West 40th Streets.
-This includes a railroad transfer bridge at the end of West 26th Street, and extant Piers 66 and 79.
-Pier 76 is not within the project's jurisdiction.
-Timber piles protruding from the river are all that remain of Pier 72.
-The project site bounds are as follows: the north is bounded by West 40th Street, while the south is bounded by the northern edge of Pier 64 at West 24th Street.
+The proposed Hudson River Park project site spans from Battery Place north to West 59th Street and includes all land west of the course of Route 9A, west to the United States Pierhead Line (Figure Because the project site extends into the Hudson River, 1).\ piers, docks, wharves, bulkheads, and all other features extending into the water are included in this study.
+This report is concerned with the section between West 40th and West 46th Streets.
+This includes extant Piers 81, 83, 84, and 86.
+The project site bounds are as follows: the north is bounded by West 46th Street, while the south is bounded by West 40th Street.
 The west is bounded by the U.S. Pierhead Line, while the east is bounded by the western boundary of walkway/bikeway directly adjacent to the newly designed Route 9A (Figure 2).